 Visitors will enjoy walking the 3.5 miles of mowed hiking trails, as well as boardwalks over wetland areas.
 The unique wood-fired kiln and the Wildlife in Need Center make it a truly amazing educational destination.
-The station has also be highlighted on Outdoor Wisconsin.
+Outdoor Wisconsin featured the station on one of its episodes.

 Education & Research

 The UWM at Waukesha Field Station connects people of all ages to the land by providing a wide variety of educational and environmental experiences.
 It also encourages discovery through research for visitors at all levels of expertise.

 - K-12 students participate in discovery science activities during field trips.